icecreammatt/mattcarrier.com/content/post/blender-set-frame-plugin.md

 ## Editing and exporting old VHS footage in Blender

-I've been recently editing some old family movies in blender.
-Taking 2 hour long VHS tapes I've scanned into a computer a few years ago and editing them down into smaller segments based on the clip contents.
+I've been editing some old family movies in Blender by scanning VHS tapes into a computer and then cutting them into smaller segments based on the clip contents.

 ## My workflow
-- Importing the video clip into the blender sequence editor.
+- Import the video clip into the Blender sequence editor.
-- Find all the blue gaps and VHS noise in between video sections.
+- Locate all of the blue gaps and VHS noise in between videos.
 (I'm looking to automate placing cut markers next with OpenCV)
-- Cutting the video into clean segments to remove noise and empty footage.
+- Cut the video into clean segments to remove noise and empty footage.
-- Trimming out VHS noise on edges of each frame.
-(Cropping sides)
+- Trim the VHS noise from the edges of each frame.
+(Cropping edges)
-- Setting the Frame Start and End range to the current clip.
+- Set the frame start and end range to the current clip.
-- Adding a timestamp and title to each segment to be used as the export title later.
+- Add a timestamp and title to each segment to be used as the export title.
 - Render each section to disk.

-To render animations in Blender the Frame start and end properties must be set to tell the rendering when to start and stop.
-When I initially started working on this I could not easily find the currently viewed frame in Blender despite looking all over the UI after upgrading to 2.5.
-So I decided to make a plugin to make this easier to do.
-The plugin is a simple button that takes the currently selected clip and sets the Frame Range property for export to the highlighted clips start and end frame.
+To render animations in Blender, the frame start and end properties must be set in order to provide the rendering start and stop times.
+When I began working on this, I could not easily find the active frame in Blender despite looking all over the UI after upgrading to 2.5.
+I ended up building a browser plugin to make this process more efficient.
+The plugin is a button that takes the currently selected clip and sets the frame range property for export to the highlighted clips start and end frames.

 ## Oops!
-After making that plugin and reopening Blender a week later I noticed buried in one of the menus an option that does this exact thing I was looking for... `Sequencer > View > Range > Set Frame Range to Strip`.
-Also the UI was now displaying the current frame which previously was not visible.
-I'm not sure why this wasn't visible before.
-I was confused why it was removed to begin with as it was in older versions of Blender.
-All I can figure is I removed it from the UI by accident and restarting brought it back.
+A week after building the plugin, I opened Blender and noticed buried in one of their menus is an option that does the exact thing I was looking for: `Sequencer > View > Range > Set Frame Range to Strip`.
+Additionally the UI was now displaying the current frame which was not previously visible.
+I was confused why it was removed to begin with, as it was in older versions of Blender.
+All I can figure is that I removed it from the UI by accident and restarting brought it back.

-I can probably now bind the newly found menu option to a hotkey now that I know what the built in option is, but since I've already written the plugin I wanted to share it here.
+I can bind the newly found menu option to a hotkey now that I know where the built in option is, but since I've already wrote the plugin, I wanted to share it here.

 ## Next Steps
-This was not a wasted effort though as it gave me a chance to familiarize myself with the Blender plugin API.
-It also put me on the right path to build a more advanced one that automates exporting many clips in the current scene to separate videos.
-I'll be open sourcing that plugin very soon as well.
+This was not a wasted effort as it gave me a chance to familiarize myself with the Blender plugin API.
+It also directed me to build a more advanced plugin that automates exporting many clips from a current scene into separate videos that I’ll be open sourcing soon.

 ## Instructions
 - To install, visit https://github.com/icecreammatt/blender-set-frame-range/ and download the zip file in the repo.